Animal Crossing Bunny Guide 7

 For those who are long-time fans of Animal Crossing, Zipper T. Bunny is a familiar special character (he first appeared in City Folk) that always visits at this time of year.
 Zipper celebrates Bunny Day by sending players off to collect Eggs in exchange for rewards, and New Horizons is no different.

-Bunny day themed DIY recipes (incorporating Eggs as crafting items) are also hidden around the island.
-The closer you get to Bunny Day (officially April 12th) the more recipes you’ll be able to find.
+Bunny day-themed DIY recipes (incorporating Eggs as crafting items) are also hidden around the island.
+The closer you get to Bunny Day, the more recipes you’ll be able to find.
 Collect all the hidden DIY recipes and Zipper will grant you a special present at the end of the holiday.
-Some recipes can be found in bottled messages that wash ashore every day, some can be shot down from balloons, whereas others are a little harder to find and are revealed as the 12th draws closer.

-As for Zipper himself, a zip at the back of his character model signifies that he is in fact someone wearing a bunny costume!
+As for Zipper himself, a zip at the back of his character model signifies that he is, in fact, someone wearing a bunny costume!
 However, no one yet knows his true identity.
 Your guess is as good as ours!

 Animal Crossing Bunny Guide 1